 City-owned trees are pruned on a regular, cyclical schedule.
 Pruning promotes long-term tree health and structure and helps to eliminate potential hazards.
 Pruning operations follow the best management practices in terms of pruning techniques and cycles.

-• Most boulevard and open space trees are pruned on a five year cycle, with the exception of conifers and trees prone to specific diseases.
+- Most boulevard and open space trees are pruned on a 5-year cycle, except for conifers and trees prone to specific diseases

-• Urban Forestry does not provide clearance pruning for non-safety related signage and/or businesses, as this is considered cosmetic.
+- Urban Forestry does not provide clearance pruning for non-safety-related signage and businesses, as this is considered cosmetic

 Urban Forestry does not prune privately-owned trees for clearance purposes within rear alleyways.
 If the tree in the alleyway is City-owned and of concern, please call 311 for an evaluation.